javadianf/Patch_classification_ViT/README.md

 Preprint: PENDING ARXIV LINK

-Published version: forthcoming in the MICCAI 2026 proceedings (Springer LNCS).
+Published version: forthcoming in the MICCAI COMPAYL++ 2026 proceedings (Springer LNCS).
 Springer production runs several months behind acceptance.
 Once the DOI is issued, please replace the line above with the Springer link and keep the arXiv link as a secondary reference.